t3nshi/demoencora/README.md

 - If user goes to the home page without login redirect to login page
 - after login redirect to the home page

+## Notes
+I took a video of the making of.
+If you are interested please let me know as I tried to upload it to my youtube and it seems to be too long.

+Any requests or corrections can be made to me@t3nshi.com

+Thanks for reading!

+## About the Angular Version and all that stuff

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.